irvincabezas/breachcomp_ws/README.md

 # Breach Compilation Web Service in Python (breachcomp_ws)
-A simple Web Service in Python with Flask to serve requests for emails and passwords leaked (BreachCompilation).
+A simple Web Service in Python with Flask to serve requests for emails and passwords leaked on BreachCompilation.

 ## Getting Started